 Please do not leave the assembly area once you have checked in!

 A "Help Station" in the auditorium will provide assistance with your cap, hood or gown; with minor first aid and tailoring emergencies; or for sunscreen.
 Be sure to watch the hooding tutorial video for the proper way to wear your academic hood.
 There will be a tip for attaching the tassel in the packet you receive at Thursday night's rehearsal.

 Other staff volunteers will be on hand to assist the faculty marshals with the processional assembly.
 Don't be shy about asking for help or introducing yourself!

 A nurse will be on hand to assist with any first aid needs.
 In addition, EMS will be on site throughout the morning.

 Oglethorpe will provide commencement photography for the class of 2015.
-Three composite class photos will be taken at the rehearsal Thursday evening – one each of traditional undergraduate candidates, adult program candidates and graduate program candidates.
+Three composite class photos will be taken at the rehearsal Thursday evening – one of traditional undergraduate candidates and one of adult program candidates.
 At commencement each candidate will be photographed receiving his or her diploma and again as each graduate exits the stage.
 Candid photographs before and after the ceremony will also be taken.

-All photos will be posted and available for purchase through the photographer's website shortly after commencement.
-Please follow ordering instructions located on the website.
+Graduates' photos will be available for purchase through the photographer's website shortly after commencement.
+A link will be provided on the commencement homepage when the photos are available.
+Please follow ordering instructions located on the photographer's website.
 Printed ordering information for these photos will also be provided in the packets at rehearsal.

 To ensure a safe and smoother ceremony, please ask family members to cooperate with the directives from commencement marshals who are assisting graduation candidates throughout the program.
 Guests should respectfully remain behind roping and stanchions that are set to facilitate the work of the professional photographers and the flow of commencement participants and graduates to and from the stage.